-Rates: $11 — $16 Taxes and fees are not included.
+Rates: $15 — $23 Taxes and fees are not included.
 Rates subject to change. $5 reservation fee per site is non-refundable.

-The park has three campgrounds, two of those being primitive.
 Happy Hollow camping area has 37 sites, each equipped with tables, grills, water and electrical hookups.
 This area is served by a playground and a central bathouse with hot showers.
 A dump station for self-contained trailer rigs is available.

 The third campground is available for supervised youth groups such as scouts, etc. This campground is available upon request and is located on Kentucky Lake near the park office.
 The area is served by porta-johns and water is located nearby.
 There is no charge for use of the area, but adult supervision is required

-In order to protect our forests and trees from invasive insects and diseases, Tennessee State Parks asks that ALL campfires be made with heat-treated wood or downed wood collected inside the park, near the campsite.
+Tennessee State Parks asks that ALL campfires be made with certified heat-treated wood or downed wood collected inside the park, near the campsite.
 Please refrain from bringing untreated wood into the park.

 Certified heat-treated firewood is available for sale at the park office for $6 per 0.65 cubic foot bundle and the proceeds benefit the Friends of Nathan Bedford Forrest State Park.